 You're in for a desert drive either way heading across the Sonoran or the Mojave desert, but if you're not in a rush, the Sonoran southern (longer) route is better by just about any metric.

-Road trip route from San Diego to Grand Canyon
+How to drive from San Diego to Grand Canyon

 The Sonoran Desert (Southern) Route